makerdao/cage-keeper/README.md

 2. Processing Period - Next, Vault owners interact with End to settle their Vault and withdraw excess collateral.
 Auctions are left to conclude or are yanked before settlement.
 3. Dai Redemption  - After the processing period duration `End.wait` has elapsed, Vault settlement and all Dai generating processes (auctions) are assumed to have concluded.
 At this point, Dai holders can begin to claim a proportional amount of each collateral type at a fixed rate.

 To prevent a race-condition for Dai holders during Step 3, it's imperative that any Vaults having a collateralization ratio of less than 100% at Step 1 must be processed during Step 2.
 The owner of these underwater vaults would not receive excess collateral, so they lack an incentive to `skim` their position in the `End` contract.
 Thus, it is the responsibility of a MakerDao Stakeholder (MKR holders, large Dai holders, etc) to ensure the system facilitates a Dai redemption phase without a time variable.
+The Cage-Keeper is a tool to help stakeholders carry out this responsibility.

 To be consistent with the Protocol's technical terminology for the rest of this description:
 * `urn` = Vault